KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Spotify by skuethe](https://github.com/skuethe/MMM-Spotify)

 1. Recommendation: Found `axios` in file `Spotify.js`: Replace it with built-in fetch.
+2. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. Information: There are updates for 2 dependencie(s):
-   - axios  ^1.6.0  →   ^1.8.1
-   - open   ^6.4.0  →  ^10.1.0

 ### [MMM-SpotifyConnectUI by CatoAntonsen](https://github.com/CatoAntonsen/MMM-SpotifyConnectUI)